There are approximately 100 million cups of tea made a day in the UK. A small part of a person's day, but a significant one nonetheless.

 Carer fatigue is when a carer ‘burns out’ and has difficulty looking after themselves whilst they focus on caring for others.
 Carer fatigue can also have a negative effect on your mental and/or physical health, which is why it’s important to prioritise your wellbeing and make sure you take regular breaks.
 To find out more, read our top 10 wellbeing tips for care assistants here.

-If you know the power of a cup of tea, and would love to make a difference to the lives of service users in your community, you can apply here for carer roles across the UK.
+If you appreciate the power of a cup of tea, and would love to make a difference to the lives of service users in your community, you can apply here for carer roles across the UK.